Dr. C. Rebecca Oldham

 The first half of the semester features in-class lectures with quizzes, but shifts to a flipped classroom halfway through the semester so that class time can be used for group work and guests.
 The course features multiple opportunities via guest speaking, professional panels, and community engagement to interface with community professionals who work to prevent/intervene in cases of intimate partner violence, sexual violence, stalking, child abuse, and elder abuse.

-2024 Family Violence Professional Panel Series
+Family Violence Professional Panel Series Recordings

-Students complete three projects:
+Undergraduate students complete three projects:

 1. a media analysis group project wherein students critique portrayals of violence in popular media of their choice (with ample time to work together in class),